Jim Henson’s The Animal Show With Stinky And Jake

 Bill Barretta, Dave Goelz, Louise Gold, and, Steve Whitmire’s recording credits include A Green And Red Christmas.

-Dave Goelz, and, Louise Gold, along
+Dave Goelz, and, Louise Gold, along with

 Dave Goelz, Louise Gold, and, Steve Whitmire along with Frank Oz puppeteered on Sesame Street (in the early 1990s).